AlmTeo/Excelsibur/README.md

 #### Excelsibur ####

-Python project that manipualtes excel files using openpyxl library.
+Python project that manipulates excel files using openpyxl library.